delosh653/ENCORE/README.md

 ## Use and First-Time Set-Up Instructions

 Thank you for downloading ENCORE (ECHO Native Circadian Ontological Rhythmic Explorer)!
 ENCORE is an app designed to help you navigate and understand the function of amplitude change categories for circadian rhythms with gene ontologies.
 This guide will lead you in first time set-up and use.
-Pictures have been provided for ease of use, using Windows 10, in the files ENCORE_README.docx and ENCORE_README.pdf, found above.
+Pictures have been provided for ease of use, using Windows 10, in the files ENCORE_README.docx, found above.
 A double asterisk indicates the step has an explanation below, and a tilde indicates the step is first-time set up only.

 Steps:
 1.	** ~ Download [Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Chrome](https://www.google.com/chrome/browser/desktop/index.html) and make it your default browser.